 HOW WILL WE LET YOU KNOW?

-If you have chosen to receive communications by text, you will receive a text in the next 3 weeks inviting you to book your flu vaccination.
+If you have chosen to receive communications by text, you will receive a text inviting you to book your flu vaccination.
 It is important that we have your correct contact details.

-If we do not have a mobile phone number for you, then you will receive an email or letter in the next 3 weeks.
+If we do not have a mobile phone number for you, then you will receive an email or letter.
 It is important that we have your correct contact details.

-All patients over 18 - If you have not received a flu invitation by the end of September and you believe you are in an at risk category, please telephone the Surgery and speak with one of our Receptionist.
+All patients over 18 - If you have not received a flu invitation yet and you believe you are in an at risk category, please telephone the Surgery and speak with one of our Receptionist.

 HELP US TO HELP YOU – COVID-19 precautions